merlinshabaj/grapher/README.md

 - Revise exact resolution calculation for stretch and squashing function.
 Current implementation probably isn't resilient enough
 - Refactor `renderWithNewOrthographicDimensions()`
 - `zoomToOrigin()` doesn't reset cleanly when axes are scaled, due to the `lineWidth` being instantly reset
+- `roundToFractionOfStep()` needs a more robust implementation, it is the reason for having the zoom-in cap at 1e-6 and the sporadic rounding errors when showing the mouse coordinates

 ### Bugs